September 4 2013 (Tweaked April 19 2021)

 Is this hard to do?
 Not really.
-In the pre-week, you already have a “Pre-week & Introductions” discussion forum that focuses on Social Presence.
+In the first week, you probably have a discussion forum that focuses on Social Presence.
 This is the forum in which you and your students share who you are, where you live, and what is important to you in your work and daily life.

-This tip encourages you to create a second dedicated discussion forum that focuses on Cognitive Presence.
-In this forum students discuss the learning goals for the course, and what these goals can and might mean for them.
-In this forum, students are also encouraged to customize one or two of those learning goals and restate the goals in very specific and personal terms.
+This tip suggests a second discussion forum dedicated to Cognitive Presence.
+In this forum learners discuss the learning goals for the course, and what these goals can mean to them.
+In this forum, students also customize one or two learning goals and restate the goals in very specific and personal terms.

-This tip describes howyou can accomplish this, and whysetting specific learning goals is so powerful, useful and energizing to the student learning experience.
+This tip describes how you can accomplish this, and why setting specific learning goals is so powerful, useful and energizing to the learning experience.

-(Note: In this tip we use the termlearning goalsto refer to what students hope to learn and achieve during the term of a course; other similar terms arelearning objectivesor learning outcomes.)
+(Note: In this tip we use the term learning goals to refer to what students hope to learn and achieve during the term of a course; other oft-used terms are learning objectives or learning outcomes.)

-Three Ways to Focus a Discussion Forum on Learning Goals
+Three Ways to Launch a Discussion Forum on Learning Goals

-Here are three examples of how you might launch a discussion forum focused on the learning goals for your course and begin the work of cognitive presence.
-Your instructions to the student might look something like the following:
+Here are three examples of how you might launch a discussion forum on the learning goals for your course, beginning the work of cognitive presence.
+Your instructions to the learners might look something like the following:

 - Example 1:“Examine the learning outcomes for the course and restate the two outcomes that are most important to you and why they make sense to you.
-It helps if you envision yourself talking to a friend, spouse, colleague, or mentor about what you are going to be learning and doing.”
+It helps if you envision yourself talking to a friend, spouse, colleague, or mentor about what you are going to be learning and doing.
+This forces clear thinking.

 o Note 1: This activity encourages the students to translate the learning outcomes into expressions of purpose and statement that have real meaning to them.